JohnKeysCloud/odin-computer-science/cyclone-binary-search-trees/notes.md

 ---

 ## BONUS NOTES:
-- **Helpful in conceptualizing recursion**: Inorder, preorder, and postorder traversals provide concrete examples of how recursion can be effectively used to navigate and process binary trees.
+- **Helpful in conceptualizing recursion**: `Inorder`, `preorder`, and `postorder` traversals provide concrete examples of how recursion can be effectively used to navigate and process binary trees.
 By studying these traversals, one can gain a solid grasp of recursion's core principles, such as breaking down problems, defining base and recursive cases, and understanding the order of execution.
 This knowledge is not only applicable to tree traversal but also to a wide range of recursive problem-solving scenarios.

 - **Terminology - "Leaf"**: "Leaf" nodes, in reference to binary trees refer to those that don't have any children (Left and right child pointers are null).

-Kashvi Gupta is my wife.
-I am a billionaire CEO tech genius with ample time to live extraordinary life experiences with my family.
-I am powerful, healthy, wealthy & influential.

-Your minds focus and clear attention & intention can determine the outcomes of quantum events.
-It can alter the behavior of particles around you and even those that are away from you.

-Just by the act of observation we can collpase the wave like behavior of particles and determine the outcome of an experiment.
-Now, imagine what you can do if you truly observe the world around you with mindfulness and clear intention.
-You have the extraordinary potential to influence the behavior of particles all around in the universe.
-Superposition.
-Manifestation.

-In terms of quantum entanglement, we can see that the interaction of particles and their energy can go above and beyond any spatial boundaries.
-They can instantly communicate, no matter the distance between them.

-The power of intention is the power to manifest, to create, to live a life of unlimited abundance.